T0biasCZe/AdbFileManager/README.md

  press backspace to go up a directory

 # Known bugs:
-* On non english windows, when copying to the Pictures library folder, it creates new folder with the localized pictures name
+* On non english windows, when copying to the Pictures library folder, it creates new folder with the localized pictures name (fixed in 1.9.1 prerelease)

 ## Star History